AroraKaran19/AroraKaran19/README.md

 <br>

 Hi, I am Karan Arora, I'm currently a student pursuing my Bachelor of Computer Applications from GGSIPU(VIPS), Delhi 🧑‍🎓.
 When I'm not developing and coding, you can find me watching Netflix, Gaming or listening to music.
+Currently working as Senior Executive Intern in Content Writing at [You Got Brains](https://yougotbrains.com).

 <br>